 She is also Company Secretary for ISF Educational Trust, and Managing Director of ISF Active English vzw, a unique project delivering the Flemish curriculum in English to state primary schools.
 She is a director of Rainbows vzw, overseeing ISF’s co-investment in two international day-care creches.

-Kaisa is a graduate of North Karelia University of Applied Sciences, Finland, is fluent in Finnish, Swedish, English and Dutch, and has two children in full-time education.
+Kaisa is a graduate of North Karelia University of Applied Sciences, Finland, is fluent in Finnish, Swedish, English and Dutch, and has two children.

 Pastor Mike Nwanegbo – Parent Director & Marketing Committee